Its-Juice/hellasnoc/README.md

 ## 🎯 What we do

-HellasNOC (Hellenic Networking ΕΠΕ) is a private company specializing in network operations and infrastructure management in Greece.
+HellasNOC (Hellenic Networking Operations Center ΑΕ) is a private company specializing in network operations and infrastructure management in Greece.
 The company provides comprehensive services to monitor, optimize, and maintain network performance for businesses, ISPs, and data centers.

 ## Key Services
 - **Network Monitoring:** Proactive monitoring of network health, uptime, and performance metrics.